17 Semiarid Soils

 - Soluble salts.
 Soluble salts are present in many soils and land management must consider the risk of salinisation.

 - High sodium.
-Particularly in soils with argillic horizons, sodium occupies a large proportion of the cation exchange complex.
+Sodium occupies a large proportion of the cation exchange complex, particularly in Semiarid Soils with argillic horizons.

 - Climate.
-Precipitation ranges from about 350 to 500 mm per year, with zero water surplus and a spring soil moisture deficit.
+Average annual precipitation ranges from about 350 to 500 mm, with zero water surplus and a spring soil moisture deficit.

 Code | Group | Subgroup | Example Series |